-Here’s another, you should be further by now…just look at that person online or that person over there, they are so much further along in their careers and definitely a better mother than you…you’re such a failure.
-My feelings of insecurity and inadequacy set me up towards the exhausting perfectionism and comparison cycle.
+Another voice tells me “You should be farther along by now.
+Just look at that person online or that person over there.
+They are so much more advanced in their careers, and she’s definitely a better mother than you.
+You’re such a failure.”

 Those are the voices in my head.
-I probably don’t sound so crazy now, because you likely are now thinking of the voices in your head.
-What are yours?
+I probably don’t sound so crazy now because more than likely, you are now thinking of the voices in your own head.
+What are they saying?

-I call this voice, the voice of the Accuser.
-Accusing me that I’m not good enough and I’ll never be good enough, so I might as well give up and try harder….all at the same time (can you relate?).
+I call this the voice of the Accuser.
+Accusing me that I’m not good enough, and I’ll never be good enough, so I might as well give up and try harder, all at the same time.
+Can you relate?

 I’m not much of a grammar person (if you’ve read this blog for long, this is pretty obvious).
-But, here is a little gammer lesson.
-‘You’ is a second person pronoun.
-‘You’ refers to a listener or a speaker.
-If you’re on the other side of a ‘you’ phrase you are the listener.
+But here is a little grammar lesson: “you” is a second person pronoun.
+“You” refers to a listener or a speaker.
+If you’re on the other side of a “you” phrase, you are the listener.

 Why does this matter?

 The importance lies in how active you are in your own life.
 When you listen to the voice of the Accuser (or whatever else you want to call it), you’re putting yourself on the passive end of communication.
-Listening, soaking in the message of these lies.
+Listening to and soaking in the message of these lies.

-When you listen lies, you ingest the deadly message.
-Overtime, it doesn’t feel like garbage anymore, it begins to feel like truth.
+When you listen to these kinds of lies, you ingest its deadly message.
+And over time, the lie doesn’t feel like garbage anymore; it begins to feel like truth.
 Have you ever sat in a room that smelled?
 After a period of time, you don’t smell the stench anymore.
 What once stank now smells normal.
 It’s the same when you listen to the garbage for too long.
 It starts to seem normal and like the truth.

 What can you do?

-- Begin to listen for the You voice.
-Think about the inner dialogue subtlety or maybe not so subtly happening in your mind.
-As you create an intention to hear the garbage, you are training your brain to recognize it and be more aware.
+- Begin to listen for the “you” voice.
+Think about the inner dialogue subtly (or maybe not so subtly) happening in your mind.
+As you create an intention to truly hear the garbage, you are training your brain to recognize it and be more aware of it.

-- When you hear it, begin speaking truth to yourself.
+- When you hear this voice, begin speaking truth to yourself.
 Here are some truth staples: You are worthy and valuable.
 You matter.
 You have been designed by a Creator for a reason.
 There is something unique about you and your calling.
 You are beautiful.
-Your past doesn’t define you but your Creator does.
+Your past doesn’t define you, but your Creator does.

 - Repeat.
-You will be amazed as you quit listening to lies and begin speaking truth how your beliefs change.
-As your beliefs change, so will your thoughts, feelings, and behaviors.
+You will be amazed to discover that as you quit listening to lies and begin speaking truth, your beliefs about yourself will change.
+And as your beliefs change, so will your thoughts, feelings, and behaviors.